jboiie/StudentStash/README.md

 http://localhost:3000/finance-bro

    to interact with your Finance Bro Chatbot!

+---

 ## Usage

+- Use the sidebar or navbar to navigate pages like Challenges, Rewards, Investing, and Learn.
+- Visit `/finance-bro` to chat with the Gen-Z style Finance Bro Chatbot.
+- Login/Logout handled via authentication page.
-- Type your finance-related question in the chat UI.
+- Switch between GenZ and Boomer themes in the UI.
-- BroBot responds with Gen Z style finance advice.
-- Non-finance questions get a friendly redirect message.
-- Works entirely locally; no external API calls after model download.
+- Challenges, rewards, and leaderboard pages allow student engagement and tracking.
+- FinanceBro chatbot provides lively financial advice through the backend model.

 ---

-## Notes & Tips

-- The React frontend calls `http://localhost:8000/chat` so ensure backend & frontend ports match CORS settings.
-- Adjust `app.py` CORS origins if running frontend on a different URL.
-- The model is large; expect some RAM and CPU usage during startup.
-- Extend few-shot prompts or fine-tune model to adjust style or domain further.
-- When deploying, exclude `/backend/models/wiroai` from git if large; download models separately in deployment.

 ---

-## License

-Specify your project license here (e.g., MIT License).

----

 ## Acknowledgments

-- [Hugging Face](https://huggingface.co/) for transformers and model hosting.
+- [Hugging Face](https://huggingface.co/) — transformers and model hosting
-- WiroAI team for the Finance-Qwen-1.5B model.
+- WiroAI team for the WiroAI-Finance-Qwen-1.5B model
-- FastAPI and React open-source communities.
+- FastAPI and React open-source communities

 ---
 ## Contact

 For questions, issues, or feature requests, open an issue or contact [aryamansharma4810@gmail.com] & [jai19kharb@gmail.com].